jmayank23/sentence-transformers-mtl/src/task3/task3-readme.md

 ---

 ## Objectives
-1. **Understand the implications of freezing** different model components (the entire network, only the transformer backbone, or one of the task-specific heads).
+1. **Understand the implications of freezing** different model components
+  - The entire network, on
+  - Only the transformer backbone
+  - Only one of the task-specific heads
 2. **Explore how transfer learning** can be beneficial for multi-task setups, including:
    - Which pretrained model to use,
    - Which layers to freeze or unfreeze,